Flexible drawdown is no longer an option; please see 'Flexi-access drawdown'.

 Alternative income such as interest, rents and dividends, or investment-linked annuities without a guarantee, are not classed as acceptable income.

-If the MIR is met, your client may withdraw sums from their plan at levels and times to suit their circumstances.
+If the MIR was met, clients could withdraw sums from their plan at levels and times to suit their circumstances.
 They will pay income tax at their marginal rate on the payments received.

 Protected Rights funds are able to be used to satisfy the MIR for Flexible Drawdown, as from April 2012.

 Please note: If your client has made any contributions within the tax year, they will not be able to take Flexible Drawdown until the following tax year.

 For the treatment of funds on death, please see Death benefits.